 Zonal Operations

-The Zonal Operations Department Reports to the Executive Commissioner (Stakeholder Management).
-The Department has the mandate to oversee, coordinate, and supervise activities of the Commission's Zonal Offices, and to ensure optimal utilization of human and material resources to efficiently actualize the regulatory mandate of the Commission.
-The Zonal Offices of the Commission are located in Enugu, Ibadan, Kano, Lagos, and Port Harcourt.
+The Zonal Operations Department is responsible for coordinating and supervising activities of the Commission's Zonal Offices.
+The Zonal Offices of the Commission are located in Enugu, Ibadan, Kano, Lagos and Port Harcourt respectively.

 DIRECTOR: Ms. Helen Obi